Nex-ISO/lite-iso/README.md

 # Custom Windows 10 ISO's
-Custom made Windows ISO's, All of the ISO's are clean and are not infected. c
-All of the features removed will be included in a log text file.
+Custom made Windows ISO's, All of the ISO's are clean and are not infected. /n All of the features removed will be included in a log text file.

 # Notice